Seunghyun100/Shrodingers_Qat/README.md

 @tkekfl

 # Deliverable
-computer app
+Computer app using Python
+## Libraries used for this app
+- pygame
+- numpy
+- matplotlib
+- qiskit
+- qiskit.visualization

-# Future work
+# Future work (not implemented yet)
-- [ ] function for target state
+- [ ] target state misson